italojs/CarND-Behavioral-Cloning-P3-Solution/writeup_report.md

 Say at a given point in time the car is driving with a certain steering angle to stay on the road.
 If the car suddenly shifted so that the center camera was in the spot formerly occupied by the left camera, the driving angle would have to be adjusted clockwise (a correction added) to stay on the road.
 If the car shifted so that the center camera was in the spot formerly occupied by the right camera, the driving angle would have to be adjusted counterclockwise (a correction subtracted) to stay on the road.
-Here's a diagram from the Udacity lesson.
-You can see that a line from the left camera's position to the same destination is further clockwise, while a line from the right camera's position to the same destination is further counterclockwise.

-![angle corrections][cameraangles]

 Adding the left and right images to the training set paired with corrected angles should help the car recover when the center-camera's image